XCTEQ/XCFit/README.md

 * **[Xcode 8.3](https://developer.apple.com/xcode/)**
    - XCFit 4 only Supports Xcode 8.3 and above however XCFit 3 can be used with **Xcode 8.2**
 * **[Swift 3.1](https://swift.org/download/)**
-   - Use  Swift 3.1-dev snapshot and toolchain.
-Swift 3.1 is currenly in beta.XCFit 3 can be used with **Swift 3.0.2**
+   - XCFit currenly support Swift 3.0 and Swift 3.1.
 * **[Ruby](https://www.ruby-lang.org/en/)**
    - Ruby is required to setup XCFit templates either using Homebrew or Rubygem.
 Use [RVM](https://rvm.io/) for GEM management.
 Ideally Ruby > 2.X.
 You can use system Ruby with sudo.
 * **[Curl on Mac](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/curl.1.html)**